codegression/SimpleImageClassifier/README.md

 # SimpleImageClassifier
 A simple image classifier in C# without using any external library.
-It uses a 1NN classifier with colour histograms as features..
+It uses a 1NN classifier with colour histograms as features.
 It is just a proof of concept.
 It can detect bananas, tomatos, blueberries, and durians.

 ![Screenshot](Images/Screenshots/0.png)